Most Active Stories

 Gravitas lends validity to a popsicle on a hot day

-Garrett recalls her first Shakespeare Festival with the Rapports.
-The out-of-town director was away, and, as assistant director, she was taking notes on one of the hottest days, about 103 degrees.
+Garrett recalls her first festival with the Rapports.
+An out-of-town director was away, and, as assistant director, she was taking notes on one of the hottest days, about 103 degrees.
 It was a "commedia-style play, a play-within-a play," so actors, not in the scene, were above in the scaffolding watching the action below.

 "Michael was one of the adult professionals in our city, and I was familiar with his work.
 Matt was a very young actor at the time," Garrett says.
 "I had come back after being gone a few days.
 And I'm looking up at the scaffolding, where Michael was sitting, and all of a sudden, the guy next to him starts eating a popsicle.
 And I was like, this is crazy.
 And I was immediately writing a note, 'Don't eat the popsicles!' and 'This is a professional show, that was not part of the action.'